DrRetro2033/Reyveld/README.md

 ## Multi-Purpose Containers 🫙

-Arceus has already switched to saving settings, stars, constellations, users, addons, and more into SKits.
+Arceus has already switched to saving archives, stars, constellations, users, addons, and more into SKits.

 ## Tiny Size 🐁

 Using GZip to compress its data down, SKit does not bloat your storage or memory, loading nothing but the bare essentials when reading.
+It also should never allow duplicate files to exist.

 ---